damonitor/damo/USAGE.md

 stage as of this writing.
 The RFC patches are applied on DAMON development [tree](https://github.com/damonitor/damo/tree/next).

-`damo report access` shows the per-region size of the pages of the properties by default if the access pattern to visulize has the information, and the report format supports the filters passed memory information visualization.
+`damo report access` shows the per-region size of the pages of specific properties by default if following two conditions met.
-Only access patterns that captured as snapshot contains the information.
-Below cases could generate such access pattern collections.

-1. Live snapshot (`damo report access` without `--input_file`).  `--dfilter` or `--tried_regions_of` for schemes having the region-internal filters should be passed.
-2. Periodic snapshots collection.
-This can be generated with `damo record` with `--snapshot` and `--schemes_target_regions` while DAMON is running with schemes having the region-internal filters.
+First, the access pattern to visulize should contain the information.
+Such collection can be made by taking access snapshot with page level properties-based DAMOS filters.
+For example, `damo record` or `damo report` for live snapshot use case with `--dfilter` can generate such access pattern collection.

-`detailed` and histogram report [styles](#access-report-styles) will be automatically extended to show the information when it is included in the access pattern.
+Second, the visualization format supports the page level properties based information.  `detailed` and histogram report [styles](#access-report-styles) will be automatically extended to show the information when it is included in the access pattern.
 To make custom format of the reports with the information, users can use `<filters passed bytes>` region format keyword and `<filters passed type>` snapshot format keywords.
 Refer to `damo args accesses_format --ls_{region,snapshot}_format_keywords` output for more details.